Annual Notices for Public School Districts

 - Households whose income is at or below the levels shown are eligible for reduced price meals or free meals, if they complete an Application for Free and Reduced Price School Meals/Milk.
 Households may complete one application listing all children and return it to your child’s school.
 When completing an application, only the last four digits of the social security number of the household’s primary wage earner or another adult household member is needed.

-- Food Assistance households and children receiving benefits under the Family Investment Program (FIP) are eligible for free meals.
+- Food Assistance households, children receiving benefits under the Family Investment Program (FIP) and children in other specific DHS programs are eligible for free meals.
 Most children from Food Assistance and FIP households will be qualified for free meals automatically.
 These households will receive a letter from their children’s schools notifying them of their benefits.
 Households that receive a letter from the school need to do nothing more for their children to receive free meals.
 No further application is necessary.
 If any children were not listed on the notice of eligibility, the household should contact the school to have free meal benefits extended to them.
+Households must contact the school if they choose to decline meal benefits.

 - Some Food Assistance and FIP households will receive a letter from the Department of Human Services (DHS) which will qualify the children listed on the letter for free meals.
 Parents must take this letter to the child’s school to receive free meals.